-2. The internment fee must be paid for at the time of interment to Christ Our Light Parish Cemeteries.
+2. The interment fee must be paid for at the time of interment to Christ Our Light Parish Cemeteries.

 3. Only one interment may be made in a lot that is not fully paid for.

-4. No internment or removal may be made unless a burial permit accompanies the body.
-The laws of the State and the rules of the Health Department must be strictly complied with in all cases of internments.
+4. No interment or removal may be made unless a burial permit accompanies the body.
+The laws of the State and the rules of the Health Department must be strictly complied with in all cases of interments.

-5. All internments shall be in permanent containers made of concrete, ferrous, or nonferrous metals.
+5. All interments shall be in permanent containers made of concrete, ferrous, or nonferrous metals.
 Wooden containers may not be used.

-6. The number of internments which may properly be made upon a lot is definitely fixed at the time of purchase and no more will be permitted.
+6. The number of interments which may properly be made upon a lot is definitely fixed at the time of purchase and no more will be permitted.

-7. The internment of cremains must be arranged through the Christ Our Light Parish offices.
+7. The interment of cremains must be arranged through the Christ Our Light Parish offices.